The Collateral Damage of Fostering or Adopting

 No One is Immune to Collateral Damage

 Fostering and adopting are highly emotional journeys.
 Often those with childhood trauma find themselves with a strong desire to foster or adopt, a beautiful reason to engage and help.
 However, it can easily be a stumbling block when your emotional needs or pain become the focus of the process.
-We have witnessed the dynamic blindside even the most experienced or professional individuals.
+We have witnessed the dynamic blindside of even the most experienced or professional individuals.
 Years go by, and their marriage, children, and emotional health are in disarray.
 Watching this collateral damage is heartbreaking.

 Often these families are amazing people with huge hearts to help, but they get swept up in a highly emotional and complex situation, which harms them.
 None of us are immune to this reality.
 We must humble ourselves to the fact that no human being can fix the broken realities of these children’s lives.
 Some simple important truths can help safeguard your family through the process.
 All you can do is love and serve, but every child will need a bigger and better superhero!